 In 1993 the leadership roles in the Department of Psychiatry at Boston Children's Hospital and the Judge Baker Children's Center were separated and, in 1995, William Beardslee, MD became Chief of the Department of Psychiatry at Boston Children's Hospital.
-Later, Eugene J. D'Angelo, PhD, and Jessica Henderson Daniel, PhD became Co-Directors of Training in Psychology at both facilities.
+Later, Eugene J. D'Angelo, PhD, and Jessica Henderson Daniel, PhD, became Co-Directors of Training in Psychology at both facilities.
 The formal relationship with Judge Baker Children's Center ended in 2000 when they could no longer financially support psychology training.

-Dr. Koocher was Chief until June 2001 when he became the Dean of the Graduate School for Health Studies at Simmons College.
-He is currently Dean at DePaul University in Chicago, but commutes regularly to Boston.
-He remains on the teaching faculty at Boston Children's Hospital, and is a lecturer in the both the psychology internship and the postdoctoral fellowship.
+Dr. Koocher served as Chief until June 2001 when he became the Dean of the Graduate School for Health Studies and later Associate Provost and now Dean Emeritus at Simmons College.
+In 2006, he was elected President of the American Psychological Association.
+He served as Dean at DePaul University in Chicago.
+Dr. Koocher remains on the teaching faculty at Boston Children's Hospital, where he is a lecturer in both the psychology internship and the postdoctoral fellowship programs, as well as faculty at the Harvard Medical School Center for Bioethics.

 Dr. D'Angelo became Chief of Psychology in June 2001, and Dr. Daniel became Psychology's Director of Training in 2002.
 In March 2017, Dr. Daniel was elected as President-elect of the American Psychological Association, and was appointed to the role of Director of Training in Psychology, Emerita.

-Dr. D'Angelo assumed the role of Director of Training in Psychology, in addition to being the Division Chief.
+Dr. D'Angelo then assumed the role of Director of Training in Psychology, in addition to being the Division Chief.